ateucher/quarto-extend-exercises/02-partials/examples/2-modify-date-author-email/README.md

-# Step 1: Modify date and author email
+# Example 2: Modify date and author email

 - Move date to under the subtitle and format it as a 3rd level heading `h3`.